What type of content do you primarily create?

 Trello: Best for visual project management

-With its iconic boards and cards, Trello provides a visual workspace perfect for brainstorming episode ideas.
+With its iconic boards and cards, Trello provides a visual workspace perfect for brainstorming episode ideas and planning your podcast production.
 Imagine sticky notes on a digital wall—you can move cards around, assign tasks to co-hosts, and keep track of research progress, all in one place.
+Many podcast creators use Trello to manage their content calendar and track episode status.

 Attach files to tasks, leave comments for clarity, and check items off as you grow your podcast.